translate-tools/linguist/docs/api/tts.md

 # Text to speech

-Text to speech module (TTS) used to speak any text.
+A text to speech module (TTS) is used to speak any text.

 ## TTS API

-The module must be implemented in [custom module format](./custom-module.md).
+The module must be implemented in the [custom module format](./custom-module.md).

 The class must implement a `TTS` interface: